Douglas Aurélio

-Douglas Aurélio (born 27 March 1999) is a Brazilian professional footballer who plays as a forward for club CD Castellón.
+Douglas Aurélio (born 27 March 1999) is a Brazilian professional footballer who plays as a forward for Spanish club SD Huesca, on loan from CD Castellón.

 Club career

 Aurélio made his professional debut with Belenenses SAD in a 5–1 Primeira Liga loss to Vitória S.C. on 12 May 2019.
 On 23 June 2021, he moved to Pafos in Cyprus.

 On 3 February 2023, Riga announced the singing of Aurélio.

-In January 2024, Aurélio joined Spanish Primera Federación – Group 2 club CD Castellón.
+In January 2024, he joined Spanish Primera Federación – Group 2 club CD Castellón.

+On 27 August 2026, Aurélio was loaned to SD Huesca for one year.